dk14/crypto/chats/btc-audit/README.md

 > 51% attack applicable here (on Explorer Network), but only in case where cluster is completely hidden (majority refuses to report publicly).
 Mediation: migrate wallets to new seeds earlier than before (lower threshold on maximum accepted risk).
 - reward system for partial matches reported.
 > Akin to PoW, p2p protocol can assign a reward (from user pool, based on metric score) to the reporter.
 And some percentage to profit-sharing fund.

+> no need for complex contracts: rewards are streamed (micro-paymemts or just periodic payments), if user stops paying - worker stops publishing, and vice-versa; it would look like subscription to a user
 - private tools support: audit tools developed privately and independently from this one - can (automatically) get rewards from publishing seeds (partial matches that came close) thorough "Explorer Protocol".
 This is faster than me, code reviewing every "replica", and more liberal.
 Disclosing a "replica" model won't be required.
 Commercial orgs can join - free competition.
 - "high risk to get hacked" notifications for users
 - **ad campaigns for the (future) Security Explorer** (gets expensive)